-knitbrooks came to life in 2013 as an Etsy shop while I was living my best reporter / photographer life in Alberta.
-Eventually my shop expanded into handmade markets and knitwear pattern design, and most recently I've branched out (heh heh) into hand carved crochet hooks.
+knitbrooks came to life in 2013 as an Etsy shop while I was hustling as a reporter / photographer in Alberta.
+Eventually my online shop expanded into local handmade markets & knitwear pattern design, and most recently I've branched out (heh heh) into hand carved crochet hooks.
 Now living in a small oceanside community on the South Shore of Nova Scotia (again), woodworking is playing a much larger role in knitbrooks than I could have imagined.

 Over the years, knitbrooks has transformed into something that combines all the things I love; an enjoyable hobby, a small business, and a way to challenge myself, remain creative, and connect with others who share the same passions.
 The joy I find in writing, photography, exploring new places, and of course staying as cozy as possible in beautiful Canada, is always present and consciously incorporated into whatever I'm working on.

-When I'm not playing with yarn or sticks, you can probably find me nursing a cup of (probably cold) coffee that doesn't taste like coffee, eating Brooklyn style pizza, exploring a nearby wooded area, or collecting all things mustard yellow (the grosser the yellow the better, I always say).
+When I'm not playing with yarn or sticks, you can probably find me nursing a cup of (cold) coffee that doesn't taste like coffee, eating Brooklyn style pizza, exploring a nearby wooded area, or collecting all things mustard yellow (the grosser the yellow the better, I always say).

 If you have any questions, are interested in collaborating, or just want to say hello, please email me at firstname.lastname@example.org!